 At our caverns, interpreters cover earth science and geology while leading groups on a 45 minute tour of our actively growing caverns.
 This natural environment provides a home to many species of animals, such as cave salamanders and multiple species of bats, which are often seen on tours.
 Rare geologic formations such as box work and stress fractures are seen throughout the tour and demonstrate many of the Virginia SOLs for students.
 The average temperature inside the cavern is a cool 54 degrees.
 We encourage visitors to bring a jacket or sweatshirt and wear closed toes shoes with rubber soles, as it is very wet inside the caverns.

 Our newest exhibit, The Archaeology Field School, is a recreation of an archaeological dig site similar to those found at Native American sites throughout the region.
-Students will learn the process of gridding, excavation, locating, bagging, labeling, handling, screening, identification and cataloging of artifacts during a four hour program.
+Students will learn the process of gridding, excavation, locating, bagging, labeling, handling, screening, identification and cataloging of artifacts during a flexible two-to-four hour program.
 Each student receives a field journal to record what they learn and what activities they participated in throughout the day.
 Students are encouraged to think about what each artifact means in order to visualize what Native American site looked like and how Native Americans lived.
-This program has been created for students in grades 4th through 8th and is restricted to a minimum of 10 students and a maximum of 24 students.
+This program has been created for students in grades 4th through 8th and is restricted to a minimum of 10 students and a maximum of 20 students.

 Please check out our Nature’s Classroom Education Booklet for more information about our educational programs.
 We encourage schools to download our Student Workbook with questions that correspond to each interpretive program.

 Check out our new Archaeology Field School Flyer – new for 2015!